Mental Health Research Matters

 Research is part of the solution.
 It can:

-- Shine a light on what helps and what doesn’t
+- Find out what helps and what doesn’t

 - When budgets are tight, good-quality research can inform changes to services so they can that can better help people with mental health problems

-We don’t have all the answers yet so we need more and better mental health research so people can live happier and mentally healthy lives.
+We don’t have all the answers yet.
+We need more and better mental health research so people can live happier and mentally healthy lives.

 Networks for change